-Hosting a potluck and asking your friends and family members to bring food to a holiday meal is a good way to cut costs on your grocery bill.
+While you may prefer to cook everything yourself for holiday meals, hosting a potluck and asking your friends and family members to bring food to a holiday meal is a good way to cut costs on your grocery bill.
+It could also be fun to sample everyone’s cooking.
+Just make sure that you ask people ahead of time what they plan to bring so that you have enough food and options for everyone.

 4. Choose Cheaper Recipes